timmahrt/japan_tourism_recommendations/docs/tokyo.md

 - Sensouji and Kaminarimon - famous buddhist temple and iconic red gate (near Skytree)

   The area around the temple is also a nice place to walk around.
-Monjyayaki (runny, savory pancakes) is a local specialty.
+Monjayaki (runny, savory pancakes) is a local specialty.

   <https://www.asakusastation.com/kaminarimon-asakusa-thunder-gate/>